Phil Plummer: Life and career

+Montgomery County Ohio Sheriff's Office

+In 2014, Dr. Derrick L. Foward, President of the Dayton Unit of the National Association for the Advancement of Colored People NAACP, filed a complaint on behalf of the Citizens of Montgomery County, Ohio against 6 Sheriff Deputies who were participating in racially motivated text conversations that contained derogatory jokes and threats to the African American community in Dayton, and abroad.
+Sheriff Phil Plummer and Major Daryl Wilson met with Foward at the Dayton Unit NAACP office to discuss the issue.
+As a result of this complaint, Capt.
+Tom Flanders was terminated.
+Detective Mike Sollenberger was terminated.
+Deputy Joseph Connelly received a 30-day suspension, Deputy Jamie Horton received a 10-day suspension and Sgt.
+Brian Lewis received a 3-day suspension.
+Detective Brad Daugherty was not disciplined for his role in the text message case.

 Ohio House of Representatives

 In the 2018 Election, incumbent for the 40th District, Michael Henne was unable to run again due to term limits.
-Phil Plummer decided to run, and won an uncontested primary to become the Republican nominee.
+Plummer decided to run and won an uncontested primary to become the Republican nominee.
 He then beat Ryan Taylor.
-On December 31, 2018 Plummer resigned as Sheriff in order to be sworn in on January 3, 2019 as State Representative.
+On December 31, 2018, Plummer resigned as Sheriff in order to be sworn in on January 3, 2019, as State Representative.

 In 2019, Plummer was made Vice Chair of Criminal Justice Committee for the 133rd General Assembly.

 In 2019, Plummer co-sponsored legislation that would ban abortion in Ohio and criminalize what they called "abortion murder".
 Doctors who performed abortions in cases of ectopic pregnancy and other life-threatening conditions would be exempt from prosecution only if they "[took] all possible steps to preserve the life of the unborn child, while preserving the life of the woman.
 Such steps include, if applicable, attempting to reimplant an ectopic pregnancy into the woman's uterus".
 Reimplantation of an ectopic pregnancy is not a recognized or medically feasible procedure.